 Where to eat

-The cheapest food in Cambodia is available from street hawkers with handcarts or baskets dangling from a shoulder pole, who sell anything from fried noodles or baguettes, to fresh fruit and ice cream.
-Another source of cheap food is the country’s markets – open both day and night, though often in separate locations – where stalls sell a variety of dishes and desserts at prices only slightly higher than those charged by street hawkers.
+The cheapest food in Cambodia (around $0.50–1.50) is available from street hawkers, who ply the streets with their handcarts or baskets dangling from a shoulder pole loaded up with offerings ranging from fried noodles and baguettes, which you can enjoy from as little as $0.50, through to fresh fruit and ice cream.
+The country’s markets are another good source of cheap food, open both day and night (though often in separate locations) and with stalls selling a variety of dishes and desserts at prices only slightly higher than those charged by street hawkers.
 Each stall usually has its own speciality, and you can order from any stall in the market irrespective of where you’re sitting.
 When you’ve finished, you pay the stall closest to you for the whole lot and they’ll sort out the money among themselves.

 Noodle shops and cheap restaurants can be found all over town centres and are especially plentiful around markets and transport stops.
 Noodle shops (haang geautieuv) open around 5.30am for the breakfast trade, serving various noodle soups, along with dumplings and rice porridge in the larger establishments.
-By 9 or 10am they turn into coffee shops, serving hot and cold coffee and tea, as well as soft drinks and fresh coconuts, until they close at around 4 or 5pm.
+By 9/10am they turn into coffee shops, serving hot and cold coffee and tea, as well as soft drinks and fresh coconuts, until they close at around 4/5pm.

-Cheap restaurants (haang bai) are recognizable by a row of pots set out on a table out front, containing the day’s fare, not dissimilar to Cambodian home cooking.
+Cheap restaurants (haang bai) are recognizable by a row of pots set out on a table out front, containing the day’s food – not dissimilar to Cambodian home cooking.
 To find out what’s on offer, lift the lids and peer inside; the dishes you have chosen will be served to you in separate bowls along with a plate of rice.
-These are inexpensive places to fill up as the food is not only pretty decent but invariably good value at around 5000 riel per portion – similar in price to eating at a market stall – inclusive of rice and iced tea, a jug of which is kept replenished at the table.
+Food in these places is not only pretty decent but also invariably good value at around $1–1.50 per portion – similar in price to eating at a market stall – inclusive of rice and iced tea, a jug of which is kept replenished at the table.

 What to eat

-Smoky, charcoal-grilled chicken and fish are available everywhere from roadside stalls to restaurants, the fish served with a dip of grated green mango, chilli, garlic and fish sauce, while the chicken comes with a salad garnish and a sweet chilli sauce.
+Smoky, charcoal-grilled chicken and fish are available everywhere from roadside stalls to restaurants: fish is served with a dip of grated green mango, chilli, garlic and fish sauce; chicken with salad garnish and a sweet chilli sauce.

-Khmer cuisine features two kinds of soup: sumlar, freshly prepared to order and cooked quickly, and sop, based on a stock which has been simmering for a while.
-One of the commonest soups on restaurant menus is sumlar sngouw jerooet, made from either chicken or fish and cooked with onion, lemon and chives.
+Khmer cuisine features two kinds of soup: somlar, freshly prepared to order and cooked quickly, and sop, based on a stock that has been simmering for a while.
+One of the commonest soups on restaurant menus is somlar jerooet, a clear soup made from either chicken or fish and cooked with coconut, lemongrass and chives.

 For breakfast, Cambodians often eat rice with either fried chicken or fried pork, served with sliced cucumber and pickled vegetables, and a side bowl of clear soup.
 Also popular in the mornings is geautieuv sop, rice noodles in a clear broth with chicken, pork or beef pieces; you might wish to decline the other ingredients, namely sliced-up intestines or gizzard and a chunk of congealed blood, which the Khmers slurp with relish, as it’s said to make you strong.
 A dish of bean sprouts and a slice of lime will be provided on the side, which you can add to taste.

-In the tourist centres Western breakfasts are available in guesthouses, hotels, cafés and restaurants catering for tourists and expat workers.
-In the provinces an occasional restaurant will cater for NGO workers and serve fried eggs or omelettes with bread, but otherwise it’s difficult to find anything other than Khmer fare first thing in the morning.
+In the tourist centres Western breakfasts are available in guesthouses, hotels, cafés and restaurants catering for tourists and expats.
+In the provinces it’s usually difficult to find anything other than Khmer food first thing in the morning.

 Cambodian snack foods are legion, the range varying with the time of day.
-Eaten with breakfast or as an afternoon snack, noam bpaow are steamed dumplings, originating from Chinese cuisine, made from white dough filled with a mix of minced pork, turnip, egg and chives.
-They’re readily available from street vendors and at restaurants; there’s a second, less common version, smaller and sweeter and filled with a green mung bean paste.
+Eaten with breakfast or as an afternoon snack, available from street vendors and at restaurants, noam bpaow are steamed dumplings, originating from Chinese cuisine, made from white dough filled with a mix of minced pork, turnip, egg and chives.
+There’s a second, less common version, smaller and sweeter and filled with a green mung-bean paste.

-In the afternoon and evening, crusty baguettes, filled with your choice of meat pâté or sardines and pickled vegetables, can be bought from street hawkers for around 2000 riel.
-At beer stalls in night markets, you’ll find grueng klaim, fibrous strips of dried beef or pork served with pickles and generally eaten with alcoholic beverages.
+In the afternoon and evening, crusty baguettes, filled with your choice of pâté or sardines and pickled vegetables, can be bought from street hawkers for around 2000 riel.

 Bany chaev are savoury wok-fried pancakes commonly available at market stalls; they’re made from rice flour flecked with chives and coloured vivid yellow using turmeric.
 Filled with fried minced pork, onion, prawns and bean sprouts, they’re eaten by wrapping pieces of the pancake in a lettuce leaf and dipping them in a fish sauce mixed with garlic, lemon and crushed peanuts.

-Other accompaniments include dips of chilli sauce and soya sauce – to which you can add chopped-up chillies and garlic – which are either left in pots on the table or served in individual saucers.
+Other accompaniments include dips of chilli sauce and soy sauce – to which you can add chopped chillies and garlic – which are either left in pots on the table or served in individual saucers.

 Rice and noodles